JosephVanHeurck/spacevania/README.md

-# Spacevania - Collaboration
+# Spacevania - Collaboration (Placeholder)
-This branch is exists for when we need to sumultaneously work as a group on the same thing
+This branch is a placeholder for any branch down the track that isn't tied down to one person